junxit/us-congress-code/title-42/chapter-6a/sec-290ff-1.md

 ### References in Text

 The Social Security Act, referred to in subsec. (d)(3)(A), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title XIX of the Act is classified generally to subchapter XIX (§ 1396 et seq.) of chapter 7 of this title.
+620. Title XIX of the Act is classified generally to subchapter XIX (§ 1396 et seq.) of chapter 7 of this title.
 For complete classification of this Act to the Code, see section 1305 of this title and Tables.
 The Individuals with Disabilities Education Act, referred to in subsec. (d)(3)(B), is title VI of Pub.
 L. 91–230, Apr.
 13, 1970, 84 Stat.
-175, as amended.
-Parts B and C of the Act are classified generally to subchapters II (§ 1411 et seq.) and III (§ 1431 et seq.), respectively, of chapter 33 of Title 20, Education.
+175. Parts B and C of the Act are classified generally to subchapters II (§ 1411 et seq.) and III (§ 1431 et seq.), respectively, of chapter 33 of Title 20, Education.
 For complete classification of this Act to the Code, see section 1400 of Title 20 and Tables.

 ### Amendments